-The flowers have a modified structure but have flower parts somewhat like a lily (i.e. monocot) with 6 tepals, some of which are fused into a tube.
+Alpinia have flowers have a modified structure but have flower parts somewhat like a lily (i.e. monocot) with 6 tepals (3 petals and 3 sepals which are undifferentiated), some of which are fused into a tube.
 Each flower has a front wide showy tepal (which serves as a landing pad for insects).
-Flowers are produced in a terminal spike-like head up to 8 cm long and are mainly white to pink in colour, in November to January.
+Flowers are produced in a terminal spike-like head up to 8 cm long by 5 cm across and are mainly white to pink in colour, in November to January.

-The fruit are capsules, approximately 10 mm in diameter and dark blue-black in colour containing many seeds.
+The fruits are capsules, approximately 10 mm in diameter and dark blue-black in colour containing many seeds, and are also arranged on the same post-flowering spike.

 Pollinated by bees.